MahmutCanMavi/Missing-Values-XAI/README.md

   - allow user to specify different imputation method for each group of features
   - compute and visualize imputation error

+## Design Vision

+We aim to implement a three-tab layout with a navigation bar **`[ Visualize | Group | Impute ]`**.

+On the **`[ Visualize ]` tab**, the user uploads data and studies the patterns of missing values for different features.
+To accomplish this purpose, we developed a visualization called "missing value gradient."
+These gradients consist of thin rectangles colored in grayscale.
+The coloring of each rectangle corresponds to the percentage of missing values for a specific patient.
+Ordering these grayscale rectangles results in a gradient from black to white.
+The thicker the dark part of the gradient, the more patients with many missing values.
+Conversely, the thicker the light part, the more patients with very few missing values.

+On the **`[ Group ]` tab**, the user defines groups of variables with similar missing value patterns.
+For example, all the laboratory test results could be part of the same group, and likewise for all the drug treatment variables.
+Specifying groups is important, because the user later selects a different missing value imputation method for each group.
+We give the user two choices for grouping variables together: 1) manual grouping based on domain knowledge or trial and error, and 2) automatic grouping based on clustering methods.
+We have already implemented clustering logic in the backend, but in the current version of our code, this implementation is not connected with the frontend.

+On the **`[ Impute ]` tab**, the user specifies an imputation method for each group of variables.
+It is also on this tab that the user visualizes the error of the imputation.
+To estimate the imputation error, we artificially remove some existing data and assess how well our imputation methods perform.

+Up until this moment, we have made tremendous strides to implement our overall plan. **The best is yet to come!**

 - - -
 ## Folder Structure
 Specify here the structure of you code and comment what the most important files contain